catseye/Falderal/README.markdown

   the second file, and that any Tests-for in effect at the end of the first file would be in effect at the start of the second file.
   Files are now loaded and processed seperately.

-TODO:

-* Command-line option to skip tests for given functionalities.

 Version 0.5 "The Loop" (current released version):